-Sport Division District State

-Basketball Youth Last Weekend in 1 st Weekend in March

-February

-Adult 1 st Weekend in March 2 nd Weekend in March

-Track & Field A Last Weekend in 1 st Weekend in May

-April and

-B/C 1 st Weekend in May 2 nd Weekend in May - Rotates yearly

-Trotates years

-Lacrosse Youth Second weekend in 3 rd weekend in May unless

-Lacrosse 1 outil May falls on holiday, then

-Wildy approved by chair of SAC

-Tennis Youth Two weeks prior to Host Discretion

-0 111 State

-Adult Two weeks prior to Host Discretion

-State

-Baseball Senior Prior to 2 nd Saturday 3 rd Tuesday - Saturday in

-in June June

-All Live Pitch Saturday Prior to 4th of July 2 nd Tuesday-Saturday in July

-Mite w/machine Saturday Prior to 4th of July 2 nd Tuesday-Saturday in July

-Softball Senior Prior to 2 nd Saturday 3 rd Wednesday - Saturday in

-in June June

-Junior, Midget, Saturday Prior to 4 th 2 nd Wednesday-Saturday in

-Mite, Flea of July July

-Adult (Slow) 3 rd Saturday June 4 th Friday-Sunday in June

-A 1 1. and a (Church only on Friday)

-Adult (Special/gloss) 2 nd Saturday in June 3 rd Saturday-Sunday in June

-(Special/slow)

-Diving NO DISTRICT Host Discretion

-Diving 110 DISTRICT Tiost Discional

-Swimming Between 4 th Mon. in B/C - 3 rd Weekend in July

-8 June & 2 nd Sat. in July $A - 4^{th}$ Weekend in July

-Golf Youth Two weeks prior to State Host Discretion

-Adult Two weeks prior to Host Discretion

-State
+State 7 rt on Fridays.
+Sport Division District State Basketball Youth Last Weekend in February 1 st Weekend in March Adult 1 st Weekend in March 2 nd Weekend in March Track & Field A 1 st Weekend in May 2 nd Weekend in May B/C Last Weekend in April 1 st Weekend in May - Rotates yearly Lacrosse Youth Second weekend in May 3 rd weekend in May unless falls on holiday, then approved by chair of SAC Tennis Youth Two weeks prior to State Host Discretion Adult Two weeks prior to State Host Discretion D 1 11 a : Dia nd a st Baseball Senior Prior to 2 nd Saturday in June 3 rd Tuesday - Saturday in June All Live Pitch Saturday Prior to 4th of July 2 nd Tuesday-Saturday in July Mite w/machine, Flea Saturday Prior to 4th of July 2 nd Tuesday-Saturday in July and a st Softball Senior Prior to 2 nd Saturday in June 3 rd Wednesday - Saturday in June Junior, Midget, Mite, Flea Saturday Prior to 4 th of July 2 nd Wednesday-Saturday in July Adult (Slow) 3 rd Saturday June 4 th Friday-Sunday in June (Church only on Friday) Adult (Special/slow) 2 nd Saturday in June 3 rd Saturday-Sunday in June Diving NO DISTRICT Host Discretion Swimming Between 4 th Mon. in June & 2 nd Sat. in July $B/C - 3^{rd}$ Weekend in July $A - 4^{th}$ Weekend in July Golf Youth Two weeks prior to State Host Discretion Adult Two weeks prior to State Host Discretion

-Volleyball Youth & Adult Prior to Last Weekend in October 2 nd weekend in November Volleyball Co-Ed Prior to Last Weekend 2 nd Weekend in Novem in October Cheerleading Youth Prior to Last weekend in October 2 nd Weekend in November Soccer Youth By Last Saturday in November 1 st Weekend in December Football Youth Last Saturday in November 1 st Sat./Sun. in December & 2 nd Sat. in December Adult Flag First Saturday in December 2 nd Saturday in December Gymnastics Youth Two weeks prior to State Host Discretion
+Volleyball Youth & Adult Prior to Last Weekend in October 2 nd weekend in November Volleyball Co-Ed Prior to Last Weekend in October 2 nd Weekend in November Cheerleading Youth Prior to Last weekend in October 2 nd Weekend in November Soccer Youth By Last Saturday in November 1 st Weekend in December Football Youth Last Saturday in November 1 st Sat./Sun. in December & 2 nd Sat. in December Adult Flag First Saturday in December 2 nd Saturday in December Gymnastics Youth Two weeks prior to State Host Discretion